MikeBishop/dns-alt-svc/draft-sbn-dnsop-svcb-ech.md

 When publishing a record containing an "ech" parameter, the publisher MUST ensure that all IP addresses of TargetName correspond to servers that have access to the corresponding private key or are authoritative for the public name.
 (See {{Section 7.2.2 of !ECH}} for more details about the public name.)
 Otherwise, connections will fail entirely.

 # Client behavior {#ech-client-behavior}

+This section describes client behavior in using ECH configurations provided in SVCB or HTTPS records.

 ## Disabling fallback